 Go above and beyond

 When you work for a club, they will typically do certain things to help you obtain and schedule clients.
-For instance, it will likely train you in using its client management system to handle tasks such as booking sessions, taking payments, redeeming client sessions and submitting payroll.
+For instance, they will likely train you in using its client management system to handle tasks such as booking sessions, taking payments, redeeming client sessions and submitting payroll.
 There may well be other tasks such as cleaning and maintenance.
 Alternatively, some of these tasks may be handled by other staff members depending on the size of the gym.

 Some facilities offer free orientations/inductions or training sessions to new members and you may or may not get paid for this work.
 That’s okay.
 Every time someone is placed in front of you, it gives you an opportunity to get that person involved in personal training.
 In fact, when new members join—that is, at the point of sale (POS)—clubs commonly try to sell them either personal training or another specific programme because they are more likely to succeed (and to remain members) if they work with a fitness professional.
 However, the POS is also where most employers end their efforts to help you gain clients.

 If, for example, a class (such as spin or even Zumba) has had their instructor call in sick at the centre you work at, you should offer to step in and take the class, if you’re capable.
 This is a great opportunity to get in front of prospective clients.
 It is worth getting qualified in as many disciplines as possible, not only will this open up new audiences but it will help you grow your knowledge base as a PT, even if some of these classes aren’t what you particularly enjoy.
+But even some of the world’s best PT’s or even some of the best S&C coaches have had to try classes they don’t always agree with to get a broader knowledge base.

 This section outlines the key people and key positions in your organisation.
 Particularly important if you’re opening your own centre.
 Who is your facility manager?
 What is his or her experience?
 The manager is likely to be you.
 However, you still need to spell out your role and qualifications, both for your own clarity regarding responsibilities and to satisfy potential investors.
 What other positions exist (or will exist) in your company structure—for example, other managers or maintenance staff?
 Who else have you hired or will you hire and what do they bring to the table?